vippsas/vipps-developers/common-topics/http-response-codes.md

 # HTTP response codes

-The Vipps APIs return the following HTTP statuses in the responses:
+The APIs return the following HTTP statuses in the responses:

 | HTTP status             | Description                                            |
 |:------------------------|:-------------------------------------------------------|